 The Enterprise Resource Planning (ERP) course provides details on the need and the use of an ERP system in supply chain management (SCM) in industries.
 It provides the basic structure of an ERP system in an organization.
 It is a hands-on course to be taught in a computer lab to train students on the use of an ERP system.
 This course will provide training on various aspects of SCM functions such as how to: (1) create/modify/delete an itemmaster, a vendor-master, a purchase order and a contract; (2) request an advance from accounts; (3) check inventory of raw material, work-in-progress (WIP), and finished goods; and (4) look for demands.
-This course has been identified as a Cofrin School of Business High Impact Practice (HIP) course.
-HIPs are rigorous courses that include engaging teaching methods such as regular feedback, peer and faculty interaction, structured reflection, and application of knowledge.

-P: SCM 200 and an overall minimum GPA of 2.5 Fall Only.
+P: SCM 384 and Accounting, Business Administration, Finance, HR Management, Management, Marketing major or minor and an overall minimum GPA of 2.5

+Fall Only.